CatScn/Starknet-ERC20-Deployer-OpenHands/README.md

 ## First Time Deployment

-Once the installation is complete, run the following command to deploy your first ERC20 token:
+Once the installation is complete, run the following command to deploy the test ERC20 token:

 ```bash
 cd Starknet-ERC20-Deployer && npm run firstDeploy